 Top 10 Hidden Gems in Europe to Visit Before They Get Crowded

-Overview: The Shift Toward Secondary Destinations
+Shift Toward Destinations

 The European Travel Commission (ETC) reported a significant trend in 2024: "undertourism" is becoming a luxury.
 While 75% of visitors flock to just 20% of the continent's landmass, savvy travelers are pivoting toward secondary cities and remote regions.
 This shift isn't just about avoiding lines; it’s about economic efficiency.
 For example, a three-course meal in Tirana, Albania, costs roughly $15, compared to $65 in Paris, representing a 330% difference in purchasing power.